Château de Chantegrive Graves blanc 2023

 About the estate:

-Long regarded as one of the appellation’s flagship estates, this vast property in the southern Graves region belongs to the Levêque family, who are also renowned wine merchants in the Bordeaux region.
+Long considered one of the appellation’s flagship estates, this very large estate in the southern Graves region belongs to the Levêque family, who are also renowned wine brokers in the Bordeaux region.
 It is now managed by Hubert de Boüard (Château Angélus), who produces highly characteristic wines—both red and white—that are destined for great success.
 Both the red and white wines are highly expressive, delicately aromatic, rather refined, and well-balanced.
 The Caroline, the estate’s flagship wine with a well-established reputation, is rich yet never lacking in elegance.

 Decanter